1921 San Diego East-West Christmas Classic: Background

 Southern Intercollegiate Athletic Association champion Centre was undefeated going into this game.
 Their upset over Harvard is considered one of the greatest upsets in college history.
 Arizona was in their first bowl game, led by Harold "Nosey" McClellan and his 124 points during the scoring.

 Game summary

 Red Roberts scored the first touchdown five minutes into the match.
 Bo McMillin went over the right tackle for another score.
 Centre led 18-0 at the half as Arizona was held to no first downs in two quarters of play.
 Arizona made an attempt to drive towards a score, but Centre intercepted an Arizona pass to keep the game scoreless.
 Centre's potent attack and relentless defense stifled the Wildcats.
 Herb Covington scored on a punt return and a sweep to seal the victory.

 Aftermath

-Centre would play in the 1922 Dixie Classic a week later, but lose in the game that started the 12th man tradition.
 This was Centre's final bowl win.
+It played in the 1922 Dixie Classic a week later, but lost to Texas A&M in the game that started the latter's 12th Man tradition.

 Arizona would have to wait until 1949 to make another bowl game and 1986 to win one.